DigiChic/HR-Analytics/README.md

 ### Gender:

-- There are significantly more male employees and the attrition rates are visibly differ across age groups, departments, job roles and satisafcation metrics.
+- There are significantly more male employees and the attrition rates visibly differ across age groups, departments, job roles and satisafcation metrics.

 ## Recommendations